Nikoghos Tahmizian

 Throughout his career, Tahmizian published over a dozen books and around two hundred articles and essays in Armenian, Russian, English, French and Polish.
 He has also delivered over 60 academic lectures in universities and conservatories throughout the former Soviet Union, as well as London (1978), Rome (1981), Tokyo (1985), Paris (1989), San Francisco (1990) and New York City (1993).
-He contributed to the Russian Music Encyclopedia (published from 1973 to 1982 in Moscow, six volumes, in Russian), and Armenian Encyclopedia (published from 1974 to 1987 in Yerevan, thirteen volumes, in Armenian).
+He contributed to the Russian Music Encyclopedia (published from 1973 to 1982 in Moscow, six volumes, in Russian), and the Armenian Soviet Encyclopedia (published from 1974 to 1987 in Yerevan, thirteen volumes, in Armenian).

-Brief biography
+Biography

-Born in Athens, Greece on May 9, 1926.
-Received elementary education at the local Armenian school, followed by high school at the Melkonian Educational Institute in Cyprus on a merit based scholarship.
+Tahmizian was born in Athens, Greece on May 9, 1926.
+He received elementary education at the local Armenian school, followed by high school at the Melkonian Educational Institute in Cyprus on a merit-based scholarship.
 After graduation in 1945, being recognized as a promising young musical scholar, he received a fully funded fellowship for a seven-year academic course at the Music Conservatory of Brussels, Belgium.

 The "Repatriation Movement", however, initiated by the government of post-war Armenia, changed his plans.
 Along with over one hundred thousand Armenians (scattered around the globe as a direct result of the 1915 Genocide) he moved to Soviet Armenia in 1946.
-In September of that year, he was admitted and started his education at the Romanos Melikian Musical College of Yerevan – graduating in 1950.
-From 1950 to 1956 he attended the Yerevan Komitas State Conservatory, Musicology Department.
-He completed his graduate studies with a thesis on 13th century Armenian monk Hovhannes Yerznkatzi's views on music theory.
-From 1947 to 1956 Tahmizian worked at the Yerevan Opera House occupying the chair of third French Horn in the orchestra.
+In September of that year, he was admitted and started his education at the Romanos Melikian Musical College of Yerevan, graduating in 1950.
+From 1950 to 1956 he attended the Musicology Department of the Yerevan Komitas State Conservatory.
+He completed his graduate studies with a thesis on 13th-century Armenian monk Hovhannes Erznkatsi's views on music theory.
+From 1947 to 1956 Tahmizian worked at the Yerevan Opera House occupying the chair of third French horn in the orchestra.

 From 1956 to 1960 he completed his post-graduate studies at St. Petersburg State Conservatory under the mentorship of renowned music scholar Christopher Kushnarev.
-It was here that he met his lifetime soul mate Svetalan Nikitina (later Svetlana Tahmizian) – a talented musician studying with the famous pianist and organist Professor Braudo (Браудо, Исайя Александрович).
+It was here that he met his future wife Svetlana Nikitina (later Svetlana Tahmizian), a musician studying with the famous pianist and organist Isay Braudo.
 From 1960 to 1990 he was a senior researcher at Mashtots Institute of Ancient Manuscripts (Matenadaran) in Yerevan, Armenia.
 During the same period he actively collaborated with the Composers' Union of Armenia, Yerevan Komitas State Conservatory and the Armenian National Academy of Sciences.
-Tahmizian upheld his dissertation for doctoral candidacy in 1962 on the history of Armenian music from 5th to 8th centuries A.D.
+Tahmizian defended his dissertation for doctoral candidacy in 1962 on the history of Armenian music from 5th to 8th centuries A.D.
 In 1980 he obtained an honorary doctorate degree presenting the publication of his monumental work "Theory of Music in Ancient Armenia."

 In 1984 he was awarded an honorary title for his accomplishments in musical arts by the government of Armenia.
 In 1987 he was granted professorship of musical sciences by the music history department of the Yerevan Komitas State Conservatory.

 From 1990 to 2011 he resided in Pasadena, California.
-He was honored to become a US citizen in 1995.
+He became a US citizen 1995.
 During this time he continued his research and involvement in Armenian music history.
 He published five books and a dozen articles.
 He also lectured in various US cities.